NAS inducts Fellows

 1. Professor Effiom .E.
-Antia, FAS became the first Professor of Oceanography in the Nigerian University System, specializing in geological and physical oceanography.
-Prof Anita’s research versatility, as evidenced by his over 200 oral and technical presentations, led to his nomination by the International Council for Science Union as a pioneer member of its Consortium on Hazards and Disaster in Africa in 2015.
+Antia FAS – the first Professor of Oceanography in the Nigerian University System, specializing in geological and physical oceanography.
+Prof Antia’s research versatility, as evidenced by his over 200 oral and technical presentations, led to his nomination by the International Council for Science Union as a pioneer member of its Consortium on Hazards and Disaster in Africa in 2015.
 Prof. Antia is a leading advocate of integrated marine sciences education at tertiary level in Nigeria.

-Professor Ogunsola has won many grants nationally and Internationally through which she has contributed to both human capacity and research infrastructure, the most recent being $3.2million NIH Grant BRAINS (Building Research And Innovation in Nigeria’s Science) to build research capacity at the College of Medicine.
+Professor Ogunsola has won many grants nationally and internationally through which she has contributed to both human capacity and research infrastructure, the most recent being a $3.2million NIH Grant, BRAINS (Building Research And Innovation in Nigeria’s Science), to build research capacity at the College of Medicine.

 He is a member of several technical committees of the WHO, and is also the Director of the internationally accredited PIUTA Ibadan Center for urological training.